How To Visit Bryce Canyon in a Day

 Did you know the word “hoodoo” means “to bewitch?”

-Once you see a hoodoo in real life for the first time, you will be awed.
-Hoodoos are tall irregular geologic formations found in the arid West, most notably in Bryce Canyon National Park and Utah.
+Once you see a hoodoo in real life for the first time, you will be in awe.
+Hoodoos are tall, irregular geologic formations found in the arid West, most notably in Bryce Canyon National Park and Utah.

 Cruise Along the Bryce Canyon Scenic Drive